Zhu-Justin/STARTUP/README.md

-I have a particular setup for my machine, with many configuration scripts stored in private repositories to try to make the architecture less monolithic and more secure.
+I have a particular setup for my machine, with many configuration scripts stored in private repositories.

 I plan to release a customized operating system with these dotfiles and scripts once I find time to do so.
 For now, if you would like to use my setup, please email me, and I'm happy to share.

+The only machine requirement for my startup scripts to work is that the machine is POSIX-compliant or has access to a POSIX-compliant kernel

 # Security First
 ```